SOCOM U.S. Navy SEALs (video game): Plot

-In the Congo, a new mercenary organization known as Preemptive Strike has established a base of operations deep in the jungle.
-They are recruiting European mercenaries and are actively stockpiling weapons and ammunition.
-Concerned about this new threat, the Congolese government has requested aid from the United States.
-The SEALs are sent in to recon and collect intel about the group.
-After disabling communications and destroying the enemy munitions in their staging area, the team finds out that the remaining mercenaries have ambushed and captured a patrol of U.S. Marines.
-The marines are being held at the mercenary base camp where they are being tortured for information.
-The SEALs are able to rescue the POWs and eliminate the mercenary leader Magnus, but not before finding out that one of the captive Marines is missing, having been moved to an abandoned German bunker built during World War I which contains a network of tunnels and pillboxes.
-This complex is no match for the SEALs however, and they successfully liberate the final Marine with the help of U.S. Navy F/A-18 fighter jets firing missiles at designated pillboxes.
+In the Congo, a new mercenary organization known as Preemptive Strike has established a base in the jungle.
+They are recruiting European mercenaries while stockpiling weapons and ammunition.
+Concerned about this new threat, the Congolese government requests aid from the United States.
+The SEALs are sent in to recon and collect intel.
+After disabling communications and destroying the enemy munitions, the team finds out that the remaining mercenaries have ambushed and captured a patrol of U.S. Marines.
+The Marines are being held at the mercenary base camp and are being tortured for information.
+The SEALs are able to rescue the POWs and eliminate the mercenary leader Magnus, but not before finding out that one of the captive Marines is missing, having been moved to an abandoned German bunker built during World War I containing a network of tunnels and pillboxes.
+The SEALs successfully liberate the final Marine with the help of U.S. Navy F/A-18 fighter jets firing missiles at designated pillboxes.

-In Turkmenistan, members of a terrorist group, the Allah Sadikahu, have attained several portable nuclear devices from various black market organizations.
-An informant named Basim Maccek, codename Mr. Pickle, has knowledge about the nuclear devices moving through the region, but has gotten himself captured in the process.
-He is imprisoned in a Turkmen Detention Center in the mountains and the SEALs are sent in to release, escort, and extract the informant.
-The recovered informant confirms the presence of two suitcase nukes in Turkmenistan and their location.
-The Sadikahu have concealed the devices in a desert cave network close to the Afghan border.
-With no time to lose, the team travels to the nukes' location.
-After an intensive firefight, the team manages to destroy the nukes and the cave system.
-The Sadikahu's ruthless leader Mullah Bahir Al-Qadi, however, is not present at the caves.
+In Turkmenistan, members of a terrorist group, the Allah Sadikahu, have attained several portable nuclear devices from various black-market organizations.
+An informant named Basim Maccek, codename Mr. Pickle, has knowledge about the nuclear devices, but is captured.
+He is imprisoned in a Turkmen Detention Center in the mountains and the SEALs are sent in to extract him.
+Mr. Pickle confirms the presence of two suitcase nukes in Turkmenistan and their location.
+Sadikahu has concealed the devices in a desert cave network close to the Afghan border.
+The team travels to the location.
+After a firefight, the team manages to destroy the nukes and the cave system.
+The Sadikahu's leader Mullah Bahir Al-Qadi, however, is not present.
 He and his brother Imad have retreated to a deserted bombed city in central Turkmenistan.
-Kahuna's team is once again sent in to find and neutralize the Al-Qadi brothers.
-The SEALs fight against countless terrorist defenders and race against the clock as Mullah and Imad Al-Qadi, codename Fat Cat and Kitten, call for helicopters to come and extract them.
+Kahuna's team is sent in to find and neutralize the Al-Qadi brothers.
+The SEALs fight against countless terrorist defenders as Mullah and Imad Al-Qadi, codename Fat Cat and Kitten, call for helicopters to come and extract them.

 In the end, both brothers are killed and the mission is completed.